TaraT1/DevNotes/vault/js.ds&a.md

 ## 100devs

-- A data sctructure is an organized way of storing data.
+- A data structure is an organized way of storing data.
 It is a pattern of collecting and organizing data for performing various operations correctly and efficiently
 - An algorithm is the steps one takes to solve a problem
 - Thinking through appropriate algorithms is how to efficiently solve problems